MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 1. Begins the stream start procedure by either:
    1. Performing the BAP unicast stream Enable procedure for a unicast stream:
       1. Sending the Enable operation to the remote endpoints.
-      1. Creating CISes if they are not already created using the HCI_LE_Create_CIS command.
+      1. Creating CISes if they aren't already created using the HCI_LE_Create_CIS command.
    1. Performing the BAP establish broadcast audio stream procedure for a broadcast stream.
-1. If the data path is not already configured, the Bluetooth LE Audio profile:
+1. If the data path isn't already configured, the Bluetooth LE Audio profile:
    1. Establishes the ISO data paths using the HCI_LE_Setup_ISO_Data_Path command
-      1. If the *BluetoothLEAudio_CodecCapabilities* property is set by the IHV ACX streaming driver, then the value of the Codec_ID field in HCI_LE_Setup_ISO_Data_Path shall be set to transparent (0x3) as defined in the Bluetooth Assigned Numbers.
+      1. If the IHV ACX streaming driver sets the *BluetoothLEAudio_CodecCapabilities* property, the value of the Codec_ID field in HCI_LE_Setup_ISO_Data_Path shall be set to transparent (0x3) as defined in the Bluetooth Assigned Numbers.
 Otherwise, the value shall be the same as the Codec ID used in the config codec operation in the stream creation procedure.
 1. If the audio stream is a unicast capture stream, the Bluetooth LE Audio profile performs the BAP receiver start ready operation.

 :::image type="content" source="images/btle-audio-stream-start-profile-circuit.png" alt-text="Diagram of the Bluetooth LE Audio stream starting of a profile circuit.":::